Beneteau Cabochard

-The Beneteau Cabochard is a French trailerable sailboat that was designed by André Bénéteau as a cruiser and first built in 1974.

-Production

-The design was built by Beneteau in France, starting in 1974, but it is now out of production.
+The Beneteau Cabochard is recreational keelboat first built in 1974 by Beneteau in France.
+It is now out of production.

 Design

-The Cabochard is a recreational keelboat, built predominantly of glassfibre, with wood trim.
-It has a fractional sloop rig, with aluminium spars with stainless steel wire standing rigging.
-The hull has a slightly raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed long keel.
+Designed by André Bénéteau the glassfibre hull has a slightly raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed long keel.
 It displaces 772 lb and carries 231 lb of ballast.

 The boat has a draft of 1.80 ft with the standard keel and is normally fitted with a small outboard motor for docking and maneuvering.
 It has sleeping accommodation for two people, with two berths in the cabin.